Is Vasayo A Scam Pyramid Scheme: Or Legit MLM Opportunity?

 The controversy surrounding MLMS are based on the fact that, profit is not only made from the direct sales of products and services to individuals; but also by recruiting people into the business.

-You also make a percentage of what your recruits make beneath you and may earn a commission from who they recruit too and on and on… usually several layers deep.
+You also make a percentage of what your recruits make beneath you earn and may earn a commission from who they recruit too and on and on…

 This isn’t usually the creators’ intention either, but can still be the end result.

-The danger of this business model is, they can often fall into being recruitment schemes, (illegal schemes).
+The danger of this business model is, they can often fall into being purely a recruitment scheme, (which is illegal).

 Some people promoting MLMs will wrongly argue that these businesses can’t possibly be pyramid schemes, because they are exchanging tangible products or services for money.

-However, when an MLM collapses into a recruitment scheme, the products or services become completely irrelevant.
+However, when an MLM collapses into a recruitment scheme, the products or services become irrelevant.

 For MLMs to be legit – they need real customers buying real tangible products.